 Ammonia Energy Association

-Hydrogen Europe is the European association representing the interest of the hydrogen and fuel cell industry and its stakeholders and promoting hydrogen as an enabler of a zero-emission society.
-With more than 220 companies and 27 national associations as members, our association encompasses the entire value chain of the European Hydrogen and fuel cell ecosystem collaborating with the European Commission in the Fuel Cell Hydrogen Joint Undertaking.
+Hydrogen Europe is the European association representing the interest of the hydrogen industry and its stakeholders and promoting hydrogen as an enabler of a zero-emission society.
+With more than 280 companies and 29 national associations as members, our association encompasses the entire value chain of the European Hydrogen and fuel cell ecosystem collaborating together with the European Commission in the Fuel Cell Hydrogen Joint Undertaking.

 Manifold Times is Singapore’s first local bunker publication.
 Our proximity to the Asia market, combined with the established network of an experienced editorial team, form a strong foundation offering readers unparalleled insights of the world’s key bunkering hub and beyond.
 It is also through these strengths where we aim to be the industry source for bunkering news from Asia.

 Dii Desert Energy & the MENA Hydrogen Alliance

 Dii Desert Energy is an independent, international public-private sector network operating from Dubai to accelerate the energy transition in the MENA region and beyond.
 Once the domestic needs have been sufficiently satisfied with emission free energy, MENA will become a ‘Powerhouse’ of emission-free energy, both green electrons and molecules, serving the world energy market.
 This has been established in the market as ‘Desertec 3.0’.
 Dii launched the MENA Hydrogen Alliance, which brings together private and public sector actors as well as academia to kick-start green hydrogen economies.
 The Alliance provides a platform for members to meet and discuss pathways forward and formulates common studies.
 Dii's platform of more than 50 companies and organizations from 25 countries is, mobilizing top executives, government decision makers, R&D institutions and academia supporting Dii's mission: No Emissions.